stfc/PSyclone/doc/developer_guide/psyir_symbols.rst

 .. automethod:: psyclone.psyir.symbols.SymbolTable.deep_copy

 handles this by first creating shallow copies of all Symbols in the table and then ensuring that each is updated to refer to Symbols in the new scope.
-This is achieved using the `update_symbols_from`
+This is achieved with the `replace_symbols_using`
 method:

+.. automethod:: psyclone.psyir.symbols.Symbol.replace_symbols_using

+All PSyIR `Node` classes also implement this method.
+In this case, it walks down the PSyIR tree and updates any Symbols using those in the supplied table.
+As the PSyIR supports nested scopes,  each `ScopingNode` is associated with a new symbol table.
+Therefore, the implementation within this class is slightly different:

-.. automethod:: psyclone.psyir.symbols.Symbol.update_symbols_from
+.. automethod:: psyclone.psyir.nodes.ScopingNode.replace_symbols_using

 Specialising Symbols
 ====================